rtortori/ld-docker102/README.md

 ![prod](images/img3.png)

-As we can see, the application runs in an OS with 'strange' hostname :)<br>
+As we can see, the application runs in an OS with a 'strange' hostname :)<br>
 This is the actual container hostname as you can see running the ```docker ps``` command:

 ```bash